MedTAG/medtag-core/README.md

 2. Select what you want to update.
 You can add some reports, labels or concepts.
 You can also change the fields to display and annotate.
 If you want to update the fields to annotate and display, remember that you cannot set to *Hide* or *Display* the fields you previously decided to annotate, since this would affect the annotations that rely on those fields.

    **NOTE**: If you decide to add reports having columns that MedTAG has never detected before, you will be asked to choose what columns to display, hide or annotate.

+3. In this page you can also automatically annotate your reports whose use-cases are: *Colon, Uterine cervix* or *Lung* (if any).
+You can decide for each use-case what fields you want to extract concepts, labels and mentions from.
+This process might be time and memory consuming, this is why we recommend you to have machines powerful enough (see **requirements** section) to perform this task.

+   **NOTE**: If you want to automatically re-annotate reports belonging to a use-case, all the ground-truths previously automatically created for that use-case will be removed.
+The same holds for the automatic annotation of PubMed articles.

    ![update](./img/screenshots/update_conf_676x344.PNG)